614 Peterson Road, Burlington |

 Offers a wide variety of behavioral/psychiatric health services and programs that aid in recovery.
 Services are provided for the following conditions: anxiety, depression, obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), bipolar, attention deficit, phobias, and panic disorders.
 Insurance: Medicaid/Medicare and Private Insurance. |

-A comprehensive behavioral health organization that provides substance use, mental health treatment and problem gambling counseling in a safe, comfortable, structured, professional, and compassionate environment.
+A comprehensive behavioral health organization that provides substance use and mental health outpatient services, as well as youth services, in a safe, comfortable, structured, professional, and compassionate environment.
 Insurance: Sliding Fee/Income Scale, Medicaid/Apple Health, and Private Insurance. |

 5318 Chief Brown Lane, Darrington, WA 98241